mishelashala/zettelkasten/sources/Object Thinking.md

 «An observer of these conflicts over the past 50 years cannot help but be struck by the similarity between the language wars, formalism wars, and method wars occurring within the software development community and ethnic and religious conflicts in the world at large.», p25

+### The demise of radical ideas

+«Antipathy toward new ideas, especially ideas that represent radical challenges to the perceived wisdom of form methods and formal processes, contributes to the demise of radical new ideas.
+But so too does the failure to articulate radical ideas as _ideas_.», p26

 ### Where the formalist approach shines

 «Traditional approaches to software—and the formalist philosophy behind them—are possibly the best approach if you are working close to the machine—that is, you are working with device drivers or embedded software.», p88